anmarkoulis/event-sourcing/docs/presentation.md

 ## **Different strategies for different failure modes**

 <!--
-Now let's talk about error handling and retries, which are actually two different worlds.
+This is a real story that happened to us.
+Sarah changed her password, the command succeeded and the API returned 200, but the projection failed due to a database connection timeout.
+When Sarah tried to log in with her new password, it failed because the read model wasn't updated.
+She panicked and asked "Did my password change work?"
+This is the reality of distributed systems - different parts can fail independently.

 For commands - the synchronous API calls - we use Unit of Work to ensure atomicity.
 Either the event is stored and dispatched, or it fails completely and the API returns a 500.
 There's no retry here - it's all or nothing.

 For projections - the asynchronous Celery tasks - we use Celery's built-in retry mechanisms with late acknowledgment.
 Messages are never lost, but idempotence is critical because the same message can arrive multiple times.
 This actually enables powerful capabilities like backfill tasks that can reprocess all events from the event store.

+The key insight is that you need different strategies for different failure modes - commands need immediate consistency, projections need eventual consistency with retries.
 -->

 ---